joeferner/node-java/README.md

 * NOTE: Due to specifics of initialization order, the methods  `java.newInstancePromise`, `java.callMethodPromise`, and `java.callStaticMethodPromise` are not available until the JVM has been created.
 You may need to call some other java method such as `java.import()` to finalize java initialization, or even better, the function `java.ensureJvm()`.

 ##### Special note about the exported module functions `newInstance`, `callMethod`, and `callStaticMethod`.
 These methods come in both async and sync variants.
 If you provide the `promisify` and `promiseSuffix` attributes in asyncOptions then you'll also get the Promises/A+ variant for these three functions.
 However, if you change the defacto conventions for the `syncSuffix` (i.e. 'Sync') and/or `asyncSuffix` (i.e. '') it will not affect the naming for these three functions.
 I.e. no matter what you specify in asyncOptions, the async variants are named `newInstance`, `callMethod`, and `callStaticMethod`, and the sync variants are named `newInstanceSync`, `callMethodSync`, and `callStaticMethodSync`.

 ## Varargs support

 With v0.5.0 node-java now supports methods with variadic arguments (varargs).
-Prior to v0.5.0, a javascript call to a Java varargs method had to construct an array of the variadic arguments using `java.newArray()`.
-With v0.5.0 javascript applications can simply use the variadic style.
+Prior to v0.5.0, a JavaScript call to a Java varargs method had to construct an array of the variadic arguments using `java.newArray()`.
+With v0.5.0 JavaScript applications can simply use the variadic style.

 In most cases it is still acceptable to use `java.newArray()`.
-But it is now possible to pass a plain javascript array, or use the variadic style.
+But it is now possible to pass a plain JavaScript array, or use the variadic style.
 For example, consider these snippets from the unit test file `test/varargs-test.js`:

 ```
     test.equal(Test.staticVarargsSync(5, 'a', 'b', 'c'), '5abc');